www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

   Before executing the string, the substring `$subRepo` is replaced with an empty string.
-* command-for-missing: For every sub repo listed in the `subs.json` of the current repo, that is not actually present (sub repo folder does not exist) this string is executed in the shell.
+* command-for-missing: For every sub repo listed in the `subs.json` of the current repo, that is not actually present (sub repo folder does not exist), this string is executed in the shell.
   Before doing so, the folder of the sub repo is created, the substring `$subRepo` is replaced with the relative-path + `/[sub repo]`